Cocaine Addiction

 Yes.
 Cocaine overdose can cause heart attack, stroke, seizures, or fatal cardiac rhythm disturbances.
 Overdose risk increases when cocaine is mixed with fentanyl.

-Cocaine itself clears quickly, but metabolites may be detectable in urine for two to four days after use.
-Heavy or chronic use may extend detection time.
+Cocaine itself clears quickly, but its primary metabolite (benzoylecgonine) may be detectable in urine for 1 to 3 days after a single use.
+With heavy or chronic use, metabolites may remain detectable for 7 to 12 days or longer.

 Cocaine withdrawal rarely causes life-threatening medical complications, but severe depression or suicidal thoughts can occur.
 Medical monitoring is recommended.